MatAtBread/nodent/README.md

 The test runner in tests/index.js accepts the following options:

-	./nodent.js tests [--out --quick --quiet --save --es7 --generators] tests [test-files]
+	./nodent.js tests [OPTIONS] [test-files]

 	--quiet      	Suppress any errors or warnings
-	--quick      Don't target a specific execute time, just run each test once --generators Performance test syntax transformation, followed by generators --genonly	 Only run the tests in generator mode
-	--out        Show the generated ES5 code for Promises --es7        Show the generated ES5 code for ES7 mode --save       Save the output (must be used with --out or --es7)
+	--quick      	Don't target a specific execute time, just run each test once --generators 	Performance test syntax transformation, followed by generators --genonly	 	Only run the tests in generator mode --output     	Show the generated ES5 code for Promises --es7        	Show the generated ES5 code for ES7 mode --save       	Save the output (must be used with --out or --es7) --syntax	 	Check the parser/output code before running semantic tests --syntaxonly	Only run syntax tests

 Performance
 -----------